Lonely Peruvians learn to say 'I miss you' in the language of the Incas

 “A language carries quite a different culture and world view, which can only be understood when you speak it,” she said.

-Reporting by Maria Cervantes, writing by Aislinn Laing, Editing by Rosalba O'Brien
+Reporting by Ana Espinoza, writing by Aislinn Laing, Editing by Marco Aquino and Rosalba O'Brien